HypothesisWorks/hypothesis/README.rst

 unit testing by some way.
 It's easy to use, stable, and extremely powerful.
 If you're not using Hypothesis to test your project then you're missing out.

+Hypothesis works with most widely used versions of Python.
+Officially it supports 2.6, 2.7 and 3.3+, but 3.0 through 3.2 will probably also work in the unlikely event that you're using them.
+Both CPython and PyPy are fully supported.

 -----------------
 Links of interest
 -----------------